 Jewelry valued at $9,400 when a Great Bend residence was burglarized earlier this month, Police Chief Dean Akings said.
 There was no forced entry into the residence, located at 3727 22nd St., but construction was being performed there.
 Sometime during the period of Feb.
 6-8, unknown persons entered and took goal and diamond earrings, a gold ring with ruby stone, a gold ring with a cluster of diamonds, two other gold rings and a gold necklace.

-This week's Chamber of Commerce Coffee will be hosted by the Great Bend Public Library, 1409 Williams, at 9:30 a.m., Thursday.
-Ambassador in charge will be Karmi Green, with greeters John Sullivan and Shay Kasselman.
+This week's Chamber of Commerce Coffee will be hosted by Grace Community Church, 210 McKinley, at 9:30 a.m., today.
+Ambassador in charge will be AJ Chrest with greeters Erin Powers and Shawn Panzer.
 Coffee, doughnuts and door prizes will be available.

 Barton Community College will begin selling tickets for its upcoming musical "Li'l Abner," at noon on Monday, Feb.
 20.

 The Barton County Rural Water District #2 will hold its annual meeting on at 7:30 p.m. on Thursday.
 The meeting will be held in the Kirkman Activity Center on the Barton County Community College Campus.
 All members are urged to attend.

 Add a little color to winter's gray and brown by creating a miniature garden in a terrarium in this kids program, "Mini gardening: Terrariums", from 10 to 11 a.m. on March 3 at the Kansas Wetlands Education Center.